How To Calm A Kitten: 10 Effective Tricks

 2. Go inside a quiet room

 Is your kitten afraid and always on edge?
 Bring it inside a quiet room away from the noise or crowd.
 Cats can get overstimulated through excessive petting or external elements.
-Loud sounds, sudden changes in the environment, and strangers can stress a kitten. learn here how to get a cat out of room
+Loud sounds, sudden changes in the environment, and strangers can stress a kitten.
+Learn here how to get a cat out of room.

+Changing your cat’s environment will help tone down its nerves.
 If your kitten is nervous and you expect fireworks, many guests, and the likes, it’s best to keep it cozy on a quiet spot.

 3. Please give it some playtime

 I encourage playtime that stimulates your cat’s instincts.
 Play games that engage the kitten’s hunting instincts as well as climbing habits.
 Games like feather and string, interactive puzzles, paper bags, hide-and-seek, and crumpled paper are just some of the energy-busting options.
+After 15 to 20 minutes, your kitten will probably want to take a nap.

 4. Have the kitten checked